-I taught a class for new teachers at church recently called “Disciplemaking Teachers” (I’m Christian Education Director).
-Before someone joins our ministry, we want to be sure that they are Jesus’ disciple in their private lives.
+Before someone joins our Christian Education ministry at church, we want to be sure that they are Jesus’ disciple in their private lives.

-After all, things reproduce after their own kind, so only a disciple can create a disciple!
+After all, only a disciple can create a disciple; creations only reproduce after their own kind!

-My own definition is that a disciple is someone who follows a daily path of instruction.
-It is the root word for discipline.
+My definition of a disciple is one who follows a daily path of instruction.

 As you read what each letter means, think about two life-changing questions: